stripoinc/stripo-plugins-helm-example/README.md

 ### Step 2: Insert Required Data into the PostgreSQL Database

-To start using the String editor in plugin mode, you first need to register a plugin in the `stripo-plugin-details-service` database.
+To start using the String editor in plugin mode, you first need to register a plugin in the database of `stripo-plugin-details-service`.
 This database contains a table named `plugins`.

 For an example on how to register the first plugin, refer to the following SQL script: [02_register_plugin.sql](./resources/postgres/02_register_plugin.sql).